raxbg/phpwebsockets/README.md

 Create a server instance like this `$server = new Server($ip, $port);`

-Load your component `$server->loadComponent('MyComponent')`.
+Load your component `$server->loadComponent('MyComponent');`.
 Ideally you should not modify any of the server's files.
 You should work entirely in your component.

 Call the start method of your server object `$server->start();`